 The best time to use cream or lotion is when your skin is still damp (like right after you’ve washed your face or taken a shower).
 This helps to trap the moisture before it evaporates and is especially important during the winter because the season’s dry air speeds up the process.

-With a few weeks left in winter, you still have plenty of time to perfect your cold weather skin routine and master tricks for keeping your skin healthy for years to come.
-Stay tuned for updates to Sun & Skin News; we’ll share skin tips for spring and summer in the coming months.
+You still have plenty of time to perfect your cold weather skin routine and master tricks for keeping your skin healthy for years to come.
+Stay tuned; we’ll share skin tips for spring and summer in the coming months.